cloudfoundry-samples/github-service-broker-ruby/README.md

 ## The Github Consumer example application

-We've provided an example application you can push to Cloud Foundry, which can be bound to a service instance created from the github-repo service advertised by the service broker.
-The application uses credentials found in the VCAP_SERVICES environment variable to make commits to the github repo represented by the bound service instance.
+We've provided an example application you can push to Cloud Foundry, which can be bound to an instance of the github-repo service.
+After binding the example application to a service instance, Cloud Foundry makes credentials available in the VCAP_SERVICES environment variable.
+The application can then use the credentials to make commits to the GitHub repo represented by the bound service instance.

 ### Deploying the example app